- ASP Publishing Style Guide for Authors and Editors (PDF, 5MB)

 Rewriting your thesis

 Turning your thesis into a book is an exciting and ambitious undertaking, so you will need to be prepared for the large amount of work ahead.
 We are committed to publishing academic manuscripts in Indigenous studies, although the reality is that very few theses are published without considerable rewriting.
 This is a worldwide phenomenon, not just an Australian one.
 It’s due mostly to high costs of print production along with low sales.

-To help you get started we've prepared a guide to assist you along the way, Rewriting your thesis (PDF, 134KB).
+To help you get started we've prepared a guide to assist you along the way, Reworking your thesis for book publication.

 Our assessment process